uktrade/.github/SECURITY_CHECKLIST.md

 - This checklist must be copied over to the root of the repository.
 - The repository steward is responsible for populating the checklist, or at least approving the related pull request.
 - Any feedback should be shared with the GitHub Security working group.
-  For more details about the security features please refer to the [GitHub Standards](https://github.com/uktrade/github-standards) repo.

 ## Checklist